pankajdev0ps/QuickKart/challenges/login-function.md

     ![Alt text](media/login-function-1.1.png)

-1. Select the folder to deploy: `Select the name or browse location of Loginc Function`.
+1. Select the folder to deploy: `Select the name or browse location of Login Function`.

 1. Select resource: `select the name of Azure Function App created in the previous step`